hsf-training/analysis-essentials/python/methods.md

 >>> map(div2, range(5))
 [0.0, 0.5, 1.0, 1.5, 2.0]
 ```

+Note that we got real numbers back because we are using Python 2 with `from __future__ import division`.

 {% challenge "Sum in quadrature" %}
 Write a method that accepts an arbitrary number of arguments, and returns the